At COP28, King Charles warns world of climate 'tipping points'

-While heir to the throne, Charles was an active campaigner for the environment over more than five decades.
+While heir to the throne, Charles was an active campaigner for the environment for more than five decades.

 In 1970, aged 21, he gave his first major speech on the issue, warning of the dangerous effects of plastic pollution.

 "He's been talking about these issues for a long time, way before they became mainstream," Ed Matthew, campaigns director of think-tank E3G, told Context.

 Along with speeches on the global stage, Charles has worked with the public, private and non-profit sectors.

 He established the International Sustainability Unit in 2010 to address challenges such as protecting rainforests and marine ecosystems, and in 2021 launched a new charter of sustainable actions for companies to sign up to called "Terra Carta".

 Matthew said Charles' influence has been particularly valuable because - while being apolitical - he appeals to conservatives, in a similar vein to environmentalist David Attenborough, on an issue more often highlighted by the left.